osg-htc/docs/docs/data/osdf/install-cache-container.md

 !!! danger
-    Note: the osdf-cache image does not come with log rotation; if you save logs to a file, you must set up logration yourself to avoid running the cache out of disk space.
+    Note: the osdf-cache image does not come with log rotation; if you save logs to a file, you must set up log rotation yourself to avoid running the cache out of disk space.

 <!--